 For those in abusive relationships, Stewart offers the following tips for creating a plan to leave safely:

 • Involve somebody you trust — a therapist or counselor, healthcare worker, family member or friend — to help develop the plan, identify resources and arrange a place to stay.

 • Choose a “safe word” to alert your support network you’re in danger and need to get away.

-• Know the abuser’s triggers, to take action before the situation escalates.
+• Know the abuser’s triggers, and take action before the situation escalates.
 Come up with several believable excuses to get away without causing suspicion.

-• Have a safe place in the house if leaving immediately isn’t possible — a room with an outside window — and avoid enclosed places like closets, where you might be trapped.
-Avoid the kitchen or rooms where there are knives or other objects that might be used as weapons.
+• Identify a safe place in the house, in case leaving immediately isn’t possible.
+Avoid enclosed places like closets where you might be trapped, and the kitchen or other rooms where there are knives or objects that could be used as weapons.

 • Keep gas in the tank, if you have a car, and park so you have a clear and easy exit.
-Get spare keys made and keep doors unlocked for quick access.
+Get spare keys made and keep your car doors unlocked for quick access.

 • Prepare a “go bag” — clothes, medications, toiletries and cash — or decide beforehand what you need and where those things are so you can pack efficiently when the time comes.

 • Gather Social Security cards, passports, birth certificates and a list of important contacts.
 Try to memorize the phone numbers, as well.

 • Practice your escape plan, especially if children are involved, so everyone knows what to do.
 This can help highlight any changes that need to be made so the plan flows seamlessly.